univention/univention-corporate-server/doc/architecture/services/udm-rest-api.rst

 Dependencies
 ------------

-You can resolve the other detailed dependencies with the package manager. *UDM HTTP REST API* depends on the following elements:
+You can resolve the other detailed dependencies with the package manager. |UCSREST| depends on the following elements:

 * :ref:`services-udm`
 * :ref:`services-umc` for providing the components for the caching of LDAP